strimzi/strimzi.github.io/_posts/2020-09-07-introduction-to-system-tests.md

 }

 protected <T extends CustomResource> void createDelete(Class<T> resourceClass, String resource) {
-    T model = loadResource(resourceClass, resource);  <--- load model in that case Kafka model representation String modelStr = TestUtils.toYamlString(model);
+    T model = loadResource(resourceClass, resource);  // load model in that case Kafka model representation String modelStr = TestUtils.toYamlString(model);
     assertDoesNotThrow(() -> createDelete(modelStr),
     "Create delete failed after first round-trip -- maybe a problem with a defaulted value?\nApplied string: " + modelStr);
 }
 ```

-You can see that the test case basically apply the YAML representation of Kafka and except that will not fail and everything
+You can see that the test case basically apply the YAML representation of Kafka and expect creation of `Kafka` customer
-is correct.
+resource object in Kubernetes cluster is correct.
 This is applied for every custom resource supported by `Strimzi` for instance `KafkaConnect`, `KafkaMirrorMaker`, `KafkaBridge`,
 `KafkaTopic`, `KafkaUser` and so on.

+### System tests

 After this level is successfully completed we can talk about our system tests.
-Let's firstly see the informal definition:
+Take a look on the informal definition again:

 > System testing is a level of testing that validates the complete and fully integrated software product.
 > The purpose of a system test is to evaluate the end-to-end system specifications.